-- EAD = Exposure at Default - Collateral Proceeds = Sales Prices + Repayment Vehicle Collateral - Sales Price = EPV (1-MVD) (1-DSD) - Repayment Vehicle Collateral = Hypothetical scheduled balance of the savings, life insurance or investment balance on the basis of annuity payments.9
+- EAD = Exposure at Default - Collateral Proceeds = Sales Prices + Repayment Vehicle Collateral - Sales Price = EPV (1-MVD) (1-DSD) - Repayment Vehicle Collateral = Hypothetical scheduled balance of the savings, life insurance, or investment balance on the basis of annuity payments.9

 Borrowers with a repayment vehicle are contractually obligated to make those payments.
-In its asset model, DBRS will assume that products with repayment vehicles (savings, insurance or investment contracts) are treated as interest-only loans.
+In its asset model, DBRS Morningstar will assume that products with repayment vehicles (savings, insurance, or investment contracts) are treated as interest-only loans.
 As a result, the EAD of these loan products does not amortise over time.
-DBRS may apply a haircut to the expected accrual amount if set-off risk is determined to be material or if there is uncertainty over whether the accrual schedule will match the outstanding balance.
-DBRS will consider the characteristics of the savings, life insurance and investment products to establish whether to apply any haircuts in its analysis.
+DBRS Morningstar may apply a haircut to the expected accrual amount if set-off risk is determined to be material or if there is uncertainty over whether the accrual schedule will match the outstanding balance.
+DBRS Morningstar will consider the characteristics of the savings, life insurance, and investment products to establish whether to apply any haircuts in its analysis.

 The Sales Price is estimated by first indexing the property value, then applying an MVD and then finally applying a DSD.
 Expected Property Values are indexed using the home price index published by Statistics Netherlands.
+This indexation is currently updated to September 2018.

-Where the NHG Guarantee is applied, losses are calculated as follows:

-Loss (NHG) = Max (0, EAD - Collateral Proceeds + Foreclosure Costs - NHG Payout)
+Where the NHG Guarantee is applied, losses are calculated as follows: Loss (NHG) = Max (0, EAD - Collateral Proceeds + Foreclosure Costs - NHG Payout)